aws-observability/terraform-aws-observability-accelerator/examples/existing-cluster-java/README.md

 Add your cluster name for `eks_cluster_id="..."` to the `terraform.tfvars` or use an environment variable `export TF_VAR_eks_cluster_id=xxx`.

-5. Amazon Managed Service for Prometheus workspace (optional)
+4. Amazon Managed Grafana workspace

-If you have an existing workspace, add `managed_prometheus_workspace_id=ws-xxx` or use an environment variable `export TF_VAR_managed_prometheus_workspace_id=ws-xxx`.

-If you don't specify anything a new workspace will be created for you.

-6. Amazon Managed Grafana workspace
+To run this example you need an Amazon Managed Grafana workspace.
 If you have an existing workspace, create an environment variable `export TF_VAR_managed_grafana_workspace_id=g-xxx`.
+To create a new one, visit our Amazon Managed Grafana [documentation](https://docs.aws.amazon.com/grafana/latest/userguide/getting-started-with-AMG.html).
+Make sure to provide the workspace with Amazon Managed Service for Prometheus read permissions.

+> In the URL `https://g-xyz.grafana-workspace.eu-central-1.amazonaws.com`, the workspace ID would be `g-xyz`

-7. <a name="apikey"></a> Grafana API Key
+5. <a name="apikey"></a> Grafana API Key

 Amazon Managed Service for Grafana provides a control plane API for generating Grafana API keys.
 We will provide to Terraform a short lived API key to run the `apply` or `destroy` command.